 PRP-3 Overview

-The PRP-3 is a reversed-phase column optimized for separation of macromolecules such as DNA, RNA oligos, proteins, peptides and proteomics.
+The PRP-3 is a reversed-phase column optimized for the separation of macromolecules such as DNA, RNA oligos, proteins, peptides, and proteomics.
 Hamilton’s PRP-3 is a polymeric reversed-phase HPLC column designed for the purification and isolation of proteins and peptides with very good recovery (> 90%).
-It is based off of the PRP-1 but utilizes a 300 Å pore size rather than the PRP-1’s 100 Å pore size.
+It is based on the PRP-1 but utilizes a 300 Å pore size rather than the PRP-1’s 100 Å pore size.
 The highly inert polymeric packing poly(styrene-divinylbenzene) enhances protein recovery because there are no silanol groups on the support to cause irreversible protein adsorption.

 PRP-3 stationary phase structure and applications